 A city only must accommodate a "known" disability.
-42 U.S.C. § 12112(b)(5)(A).
-First, a city employer would start looking into giving an employee a reasonable accommodation if the employee requests it.
+216 First, a city employer would start looking into giving an employee a reasonable accommodation if the employee requests it.
 An employer must be careful not to treat the individual as having a disability, but this would not keep them from asking how the employer can help an individual do their job if there are job performance issues.
 Also, the city may also be able to ask an employee for medical information when the employer and employee are trying to formulate a reasonable accommodation under limited conditions.
-29 C.F.R. pt.
-1630 app. §1630.9 (1998) For job applicants, an employer cannot ask an applicant if they are disabled or need a reasonable accommodation, even if it appears clear to the employer that this will be the situation.
+217 For job applicants, an employer cannot ask an applicant if they are disabled or need a reasonable accommodation, even if it appears clear to the employer that this will be the situation.
 Instead an employer should ask the applicant whether they can perform the essential functions of the job and then base any action on the answer to this question.